Kicker22/CodeForge/linked_list/linked_list.md

 [6] -> [5] -> [4] -> [3] -> [2] -> [1] -> None
 [6] -> [5] -> [4] -> [3] -> [2] -> [1] -> [16] -> None
 ```

+Each node is independent in memory, and only linked by .next pointers.
+There's no contiguous block like with an array.

+### You can reference the Python or JS files in the linked_list directory for examples on common methods usually found in LL's

+## So why use a linked list ??

+They are best when:
+* Insert/delete frequently at the head or middle
+* Don’t need fast random access
+* Want dynamic memory usage without resizing arrays